Exercises & Tips to Reduce Belly Post a C-Section

-When we talk about the pregnancy phase, every mother will agree that waiting for her little one to arrive in this world, and after that, the motherhood is a beautiful and fulfilling phase, most new mothers are constantly anxious about the external changes that happen to their body after pregnancy and try to get back that trim and lean look.
-However, you need to give your body a break to heal after delivery, especially if you’ve had a caesarean.
+When we talk about the pregnancy phase, every mother will agree that waiting for her little one to arrive in this world, and after that, the motherhood is a beautiful and fulfilling phase, most new mothers try to get back to their pre-pregnancy shape.
+They are ready to try everything to be the way they were before the pregnancy.
+However, after a C-section, your body needs time to heal first.
 Forcing yourself to lose those extra kilos is harmful and may cause unnecessary complications.
 In this article, we’ll give you some effective and safe ways to reduce your tummy after a C-section delivery.